tylerdave/symposion/symposion/registration/design.md

 - Products that are not displayed may not be added to a Cart
 - The requested number of items must be available for those items to be added to a Cart
 - If a different price applies to a Product when it is added to a cart, add at the new price, and display an alert to the user
+- If a discount is used when adding a Product to the cart, add the discount as well
 - Adding an item resets the "Time last updated" for the cart
+- Each time carts have items added or removed, the revision number is updated

 ## Generating an invoice

 - User can ask to 'check out' the active Cart.
 Doing so generates an Invoice.
+The invoice corresponds to a revision number of the cart.
 - Checking out the active Cart resets the "Time last updated" for the cart.
 - The invoice represents the current state of the cart.
-- If a new item is added to the cart, the invoice is voided.
+- If the revision number for the cart is different to the cart's revision number for the invoice, the invoice is void.
+- The invoice is void if

 ## Paying an invoice